Fishing Disgorger: A Must Have For All Anglers

 The beauty of plastic disgorgers is that they float if you drop them in the water.
 Metal ones such as aluminium or steel disgorgers obviously will sing and generally will be lost in the water.

-Metal disgorgers are far more robust and will last longer, particular the slotted end.
-Both can be tied to a piece of string which you can put around your neck or attached to a carabiner to prevent them from getting lost.
+Metal disgorgers are far more robust and will last longer, particularly at the slotted end.
+Both can be tied to a piece of string, which you can put around your neck, or attached to a carabiner to prevent them from getting lost.

 What Colour Fishing Disgorger Should I Use?

-My personal favourite colours are either yellow or orange, this helps if they are dropped in the water but also locating them quickly if they are inside your tackle box.
-If you plan on using a metal disgorger then this may not be possible unless it has a moulded plastic handle.
+My favourite colours are yellow or orange; this helps if they are dropped in the water but also makes them easier to find if they are inside your tackle box.
+If you plan on using a metal type, this may be impossible unless it has a moulded-coloured plastic handle.

 Hook Sizes & Disgorgers

-The notch at the end of a disgorger has to slide over the eye and shank of the hook to be effective as hook removal.
-Therefore you need to match your disgorger to the size hook you will be using, as otherwise, the disgorger will not work.
+The notch at the working end has to slide over the eye and shank of the hook to be effective when removing the hook.
+Therefore, you need to match your disgorger to the size hook you will be using; otherwise, the disgorger will not work.

-I have seen a lot of people try to use a freshwater disgorger on larger saltwater hooks and when it doesn’t work, they look very puzzled.
+I have seen many people try to use a freshwater disgorger on larger saltwater hooks, and when it doesn’t work, they look very puzzled.
 But, if it can’t get over the eye and shank of the hook, then it won’t.

-This doesn’t mean buying a disgorger for larger hook sizes and then using it for smaller hooks is a good idea either as it will most likely damage the fish.
-Lots of course fishermen, for example, have multiple disgorgers for the likes of general pleasure fishing for roach, a different disgorger for carp and another disgorger for match fishing!
+This doesn’t mean buying a disgorger for larger hook sizes, and then using it for smaller hooks is a good idea, as it will most likely damage the fish.
+Most coarse fishermen, for example, have multiple disgorgers for general pleasure fishing for silver fish (such as roach), a larger one for carp and another for match fishing!

 Fish Size & Species

-Once you have matched your disgorger to your hook size, it’s time to think about the actual fish you will be disgorging.
-It’s best to imagine going through the motions and seeing if the disgorger is adequate.
+Once you have matched your disgorger to your hook size, it’s time to think about the fish you will be disgorging.
+It’s best to imagine going through the motions and seeing which is adequate for the job.

-For example, if you are using a disgorger to take a hook out of a pike’s mouth that you have just caught on a live or dead bait, you don’t want your hand going anywhere near those sharp teeth.
-In this case, you will probably need an extra-long disgorger or a pistol type so that your hands don’t go anywhere near the sharp teeth.
+For example, if you use a disgorger to take a hook out of a pike’s mouth that you have just caught on live or dead bait, you don’t want your hand going anywhere near those sharp teeth.
+In this case, you will probably need an extra-long or a pistol type so your hands don’t go anywhere near the teeth.

 Environments

-When choosing a disgorger, make sure it can survive the environment you plan on using it in.
-Saltwater is incredibly corrosive and therefore you’ll want to pick a disgorger made from a corrosion-resistant material like aluminium, stainless steel, and plastic.
+When choosing one, ensure it can survive the environment in which you plan on using it.
+Saltwater is incredibly corrosive, so you’ll want to pick a disgorger made from a corrosion-resistant material like aluminium, stainless steel, or plastic.

-You should also consider the strength of the disgorger as if you’re sliding it down to remove a hook from a shark, a low gauge aluminium disgorger with bend and a light plastic one will probably snap.
-Make sure to pick the right type of disgorger that can handle what you’re going to put it through.
+You should also consider the strength of the construction if you’re sliding it down to remove a hook from a shark; a low gauge aluminium disgorger with a bend and a light plastic one will probably snap.

 FAQs